MatCyt/Price_Elasticity/README.md

 }
   ```

-In addition we would need to add the final PE calculations to those outcomes.
-This could also easily be included into the main loop/function - was left out for clarity in this study.
+In addition we need to add the final PE calculations to those outcomes.
+This could also easily be included into the main loop/function - but was left out for clarity in this study.
 ``` R
 # Calculate the price elasticity value
 # Mark the results as significant with cutoff on p value at 0.2